 O'er 'cross the crypt seen munching on cake,

-A dissident mystic and foe of the State
+a dissident mystic and foe of the State

-whose burning-bright Tyger's still famous to date.
+whose 'burning-bright Tyger's' still famous to date.

 And last but not least, a group in the rear,

-topping their tankards with shandies and beer,
+topping their tankards of shandies and beer,

 Greek ancients and Limeys, old Romans and Heinies;

-too many to name— my god they’re all here!
+too many to name— My god, they’re all here!

-They're citing, reciting in candle-lit lighting
+They're citing, reciting, in candle-lit lighting

 They have dumplings with ducklings and roasted pig sucklings,